-James Maund, Head of Capital Markets at the Adviser, has served as the lead portfolio manager of each Fund since January 2020.
-He joined the Adviser in 2020 and has over 15 years of experience in the investment management industry.
-Previously, he was a Vice President in the Institutional ETF

-Group and a member of the ETF Capital Markets Group at State Street Global Advisors (2010-2019); and an ETF trader at Goldman Sachs & Co (2005-2009).
+James Maund, Head of Capital Markets at the Adviser, has served as the lead portfolio manager of the Fund since its inception.
+He joined the Adviser in 2020 and has over 16 years of experience in the investment management industry.
+Previously, he was a Vice President in the Institutional ETF Group and a member of the ETF Capital Markets Group at State Street Global Advisors (2010-2019); and an ETF trader at Goldman Sachs & Co (2005-2009).
 Mr. Maund graduated with a bachelor's degree in economics from Wesleyan University.

-Jonathan Shelon, Chief Operating Officer of the Adviser, also serves as a portfolio manager of each Fund and supports Mr. Maund and Krane's investment team with respect to each Fund.
-Mr. Shelon has been a portfolio manager of each Fund since the Funds' inception in June 2019.
-Mr. Shelon joined Krane in 2015 as a Managing Partner.
+Jonathan Shelon, Chief Operating Officer of the Adviser, also serves as a portfolio manager of each Fund and supports Mr. Maund and Krane's investment team with respect to the Fund.
+Mr. Shelon has been a portfolio manager of the Fund since its inception in June 2019.
+Mr. Shelon joined Krane in 2015.
 Mr. Shelon has spent the majority of his career managing investment portfolios and diverse teams at leading asset management organizations.
 Prior to joining Krane, he was the Chief Investment Officer of a 40-person global Specialized Strategies Team at J.P.
 Morgan with \$40 billion AUM.
 Prior to joining J.P.
 Morgan, Mr. Shelon spent ten years as a portfolio manager at Fidelity Investments where he was responsible for the investment performance, process and evolution of their target-date strategies for retirement savings, college savings and income generation.